reframe-hpc/reframe/docs/manpage.rst

    If it is a directory, ReFrame will search for test files inside this directory load all tests found in them.
    This option can be specified multiple times, in which case each ``PATH`` will be searched in order.

-   The check search path can also be set using the :envvar:`RFM_CHECK_SEARCH_PATH` environment variable or the :js:attr:`check_search_path` general configuration parameter.
+   The check search path can also be set using the :envvar:`RFM_CHECK_SEARCH_PATH` environment variable or the :attr:`~config.general.check_search_path` general configuration parameter.

-.. option:: --ignore-check-conflicts

-   Ignore tests with conflicting names when loading.

-   ReFrame requires test names to be unique.
-   Test names are used as components of the stage and output directory prefixes of tests, as well as for referencing target test dependencies.
-   This option should generally be avoided unless there is a specific reason.

-   This option can also be set using the :envvar:`RFM_IGNORE_CHECK_CONFLICTS` environment variable or the :js:attr:`ignore_check_conflicts` general configuration parameter.

-   .. deprecated:: 3.8.0
-      This option will be removed in a future version.

 .. option:: -R, --recursive

    Search for test files recursively in directories found in the check search path.

-   This option can also be set using the :envvar:`RFM_CHECK_SEARCH_RECURSIVE` environment variable or the :js:attr:`check_search_recursive` general configuration parameter.
+   This option can also be set using the :envvar:`RFM_CHECK_SEARCH_RECURSIVE` environment variable or the :attr:`~config.general.check_search_recursive` general configuration parameter.

 --------------